 See Dogs and LEGO at Château Cheverny

-If your family loves dogs and LEGO, you must visit Château Cheverny.
+If your family loves dogs and Tintin, you must visit Château Cheverny.
 A former hunting palace, this estate has been in the same family for more than six centuries.

 The château is owned by the Hurault family who still reside there.
 Their family apartments are in the right-wing of the château.
 However, the rest of the château is open to the public.